hugopeeters/KSPSerialIO/README.md

 * Automatic port detection.
 You'll need to explicitly set a serial port in the `config.xml`.
 * After EVA, the buttons work, but the analog inputs (rotation, translation, throttle) do not.
 * On initial load of the game, the first time a vessel is loaded, it does not respond to the controller.
 After one reload of the vessel (revert to launch for example) it does.
 * When SAS is on, rotation and translation is impossible.
-I don't like the way temporarily disabling SAS works in the original mod.
 When using native inputs, you can control the vessel better with SAS on.
+The mod now temporarily disables SAS while you are steering.

 ## License